-PERMITTEE ACTIVITY INTERLOCAL REPORTING RESPONSIBILITY REQUIREMENT Each permittee shall provide estimates of the average annual BCEPGMD will Report Annually pollutant loading for the constituents listed in Table V.A.1 for each calculate loading "major outfall" or "major watershed" within their MS4.
-The based on the outfall ALL average annual pollutant loading for each major outfall or major data provided by watershed shall be estimated using local event mean concentration Municipalities and (EMCs) derived from storm event monitoring or the State's EMCs BCPWD listed in the Department's NPDES Phase I MS4 Permitting Resource Manual (most current version), and shall take into consideration land uses within the drainage areas associated with the outfall or watershed.
-Each permittee shall provide a table of average annual pollutant BCEPGMD will Year 3 ANNUAL loadings and EMCs.
-Each permittee shall compare the current calculate loading REPORT cycle's average annual pollutant loadings with those from the based on the outfall previous cycle's Year 3 ANNUAL REPORT.
-In addition, each data provided by ALL permittee shall specify the source of the data used (local storm Municipalities and event monitoring or state EMCs) and methods or models used for BCPWD the calculations.
+PERMITTEE ACTIVITY INTERLOCAL RESPONSIBILITY REPORTING REQUIREMENT ALL Each permittee shall provide estimates of the average annual pollutant loading for the constituents listed in Table V.A.1 for each "major outfall" or "major watershed" within their MS4.
+The average annual pollutant loading for each major outfall or major watershed shall be estimated using local event mean concentration (EMCs) derived from storm event monitoring or the State's EMCs listed in the Department's NPDES Phase I MS4 Permitting Resource Manual (most current version), and shall take into consideration land uses within the drainage areas associated with the outfall or watershed.
+BCEPGMD will calculate loading based on the outfall data provided by Municipalities and BCPWD Report Annually ALL Each permittee shall provide a table of average annual pollutant loadings and EMCs.
+Each permittee shall compare the current cycle's average annual pollutant loadings with those from the previous cycle's Year 3 ANNUAL REPORT.
+In addition, each permittee shall specify the source of the data used (local storm event monitoring or state EMCs) and methods or models used for the calculations.
 The model or method must normalize the average annual pollutant loading estimates to reflect variations in annual rainfall.
 Based on this comparison of average annual pollutant loadings, the Permittees shall indicate whether pollutant loadings are increasing or decreasing for each major outfall or major watershed.
 Submit average annual pollutant loading information with the Year 3 ANNUAL REPORT.
+BCEPGMD will calculate loading based on the outfall data provided by Municipalities and BCPWD Year 3 ANNUAL REPORT